Employer Insights

 First, in order to receive overtime an employee must pass the salary level test.
 However, passing this test alone does not classify an employee as exempt.
 Only those employees who pass the salary level test and meet the criteria below of either an executive, administrative, or professional employee are exempt from overtime.

 To learn more about the FLSA, click to access the FLSA Guide here.
-And for more help on classifying employees under FLSA guidelines, click through to see this article
+For more help on classifying employees under FLSA guidelines, click through to see this article

 Executive, Administrative, and Professional Employees Exemptions